KOBI (TV)

-KOBI (channel 5) is a television station in Medford, Oregon, United States, affiliated with NBC.
-It is the flagship television property of locally based California Oregon Broadcasting, Inc. KOBI's studios are located on South Fir Street in downtown Medford, and its transmitter is located atop Kings Mountain, 28 mi northwest of the city.
+KOBI (channel 5) and KOTI (channel 2) are television stations licensed respectively to Medford and Klamath Falls, Oregon, United States, affiliated with NBC.
+Serving as the flagship properties of locally based California Oregon Broadcasting, Inc., the stations maintain studios on South Fir Street in downtown Medford, with a news bureau on South 7th Street in downtown Klamath Falls.
+KOBI's transmitter is located atop Kings Mountain, 28 mi northwest of Medford, while KOTI's tower sits atop Stukel Mountain southeast of Klamath Falls.

-KOBI also operates a satellite station in Klamath Falls, KOTI (channel 2).
+KOTI operates as a full-time satellite of KOBI; its existence is only acknowledged in station identifications.
 Together, the two stations serve 12 mostly rural counties in southern Oregon and northern California.

 History

-The station was founded on August 1, 1953, by Bill Smullin, a 20-year veteran of the television industry.
+KOBI was founded on August 1, 1953, by Bill Smullin, a 20-year veteran of the television industry.
 Its call letters were originally KBES-TV ("Best TV"), and it carried programming from all four major networks.
 However, for its first 25 years, it was primarily a CBS affiliate.

 Smullin soon realized that KBES' signal was not strong enough to cover all of southern Oregon, which the FCC had ruled was part of the Medford market, so he bought the license for channel 2 in Klamath Falls, and KOTI debuted on August 12, 1956.
+Its call letters KOTI are believed to have come from the city's local four-year college, the Oregon Institute of Technology (formerly Oregon Technical Institute).
+Originally, KOTI carried all three networks.

-In 1962, Smullin changed the call letters to KTVM.
+On September 21, 1964, Smullin changed the call letters to KTVM.
 When channel 10 was allocated to Medford, Smullin helped the owners of KMED get the license, as well as space on his transmitter on Blackwell Hill.
 Partly because of his help, KMED-TV (channel 10, now KTVL) signed on in 1961.
 In 1968, KTVM moved to a powerful transmitter on King Mountain and changed its calls to the current KOBI.

 By 1978, KOBI had become a primary ABC affiliate, which by then had become the top network.
 However, they continued to carry some CBS programs (such as the CBS Evening News and several daytime shows).
 In 1983, KOBI picked up NBC from KTVL, which switched to CBS.
 It carried a few ABC programs for another year until KDRV (channel 12) signed on.

-For many years, KOBI branded itself as "Channel 5M," for its channel bullet designation within the Oregon State/Southern Oregon State edition of TV Guide, with a logo showing a "5" on an interstate highway sign, reflecting the interstate that goes through the Medford area, Interstate 5.
-The interstate sign motif was later extended to KOTI and KRCR.
-KOBI rebranded itself as "The News Channel" in 1998 and as "NBC 5" in 2004, but the highway sign remains today.
+For many years, KOBI branded itself as "Channel 5M", for its channel bullet designation within the Oregon State/Southern Oregon State edition of TV Guide, with a logo showing a "5" on an Interstate Highway shield, reflecting the area's major interstate highway, I-5.
+This type of station theming around interstate numbers is common with radio stations, but rare with television stations.
+The interstate shield motif was later extended to KOTI and KRCR.
+KOBI rebranded itself as "The News Channel" in 1998 and as "NBC 5" in 2004, but continues to theme its station logo around the I-5 shield.